 Pemetrexed is given by intravenous (IV) infusion.
 It is typically given once every 21 days.
 The dose is based on the patient’s height and weight.
 A steroid medication is often given before pemetrexed to decrease skin rash.
 Folic acid supplementation of 400 mcg to 1000 mcg should be given for at least 5 out of 7 days prior to the first dose of pemetrexed, throughout treatment and for three weeks after the last dose is given.
 An injection of vitamin B12 should be given before the first dose of pemetrexed, and then about every 9 weeks during treatment.
 These vitamin supplementations should decrease the side effects you experience.
 Speak with your provider concerning the specific dosing of steroids, folic acid and B12 and timing of these medications.

 Let your healthcare provider know all medications, vitamins and supplements you are taking as some can interfere with pemetrexed.
 Be sure to notify your care provider if you take any form of NSAID (non-steroidal anti-inflammatory drug) such as aspirin or ibuprofen because, taken in conjunction with pemetrexed, can cause kidney problems.

 Possible Side Effects of Pemetrexed

 There are a number of things you can do to manage the side effects of pemetrexed.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)